Doctave/doctave/docs/features/look-and-feel.md

 ## Why don't you support themes?

 While most generic static site generators support themes, Doctave has made the conscious decision not to support custom themes.
-Doctave is meant to be a out-of-the-box and simple alternative for building documentation sites, and adding theming support would make the tool more complicated than necessary for what it is meant for.
+Doctave is meant to be an out-of-the-box, simple alternative for building documentation sites, and adding theming support would make it more complicated than necessary.

 If you are looking for more control around the look of your documentation, we recommend looking at other great alternatives, such as [Mkdocs](https://www.mkdocs.org/),